Louciaul/OAIbox_logs_analyser/README.md

     The script also delete line of logs with no Rnti (ue) inside.

 - Second most of the graphs with the csv file.
-You can then use filter to get more precise result
+You can then use filter to get more precise result.

 ### 3) How to use it